diallodev221/diallodev221/README.md

 - 👋 Hi, I’m @diallodeveloper
-- 👀 I’m interested in Full-Stack Developer
+- 👀 I’m interested in Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning many programming languages
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on software projects
-- 📫 How to reach me ...
+- 📫 How to reach me @saifoulaye.diallodev@gmail.com

 <!---
 diallodeveloper/diallodeveloper is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.